munozsophia/munozsophia.github.io/README.md

 #### a.
 Open-Source CSS Framework (Bootstrap)

 As for the implementation of the template, the website is built using a React template.
 This template uses Bootstrap 5 for the layout and component styling.
-This framework was a great guide to implmenting my portfolio as professional and informative.
+This framework was a great guide to implementing my portfolio as professional and informative.

 #### b.
-Page Tracker (Google Analytics)
+Page Tracker

 I decided to integrate the page tracker using Google Analytics.
 The documentation had me paste the code below into the `index.html` file.
 Since Google Analytics doesn't provide a way to implement images withing a website I shared my Realtime Dashboard from Google Analytics of my website visits.